-In terms of the provisions of Section 139 of the Companies Act, 2013 and Companies (Audit and Auditors) Rules, 2014, Deloitte Haskins & Sells LLP vide registration no. 117366W/W-100018, were re-appointed as the Statutory Auditors of the Company in the Annual General Meeting held on September 22, 2022, for a further period of 5 years (second term) i.e. till the conclusion of the 19th AGM.
+In terms of the provisions of Section 139 of the Companies Act, 2013 and Companies (Audit and Auditors) Rules, 2014, Deloitte Haskins & Sells LLP vide registration no. 117366W/W-100018, were re-appointed as the Statutory Auditors of the Company in the 9th Annual General Meeting held on September 22, 2022, for a further period of 5 years (second term) i.e. till the conclusion of the 14th AGM (to be held in calendar year 2027).

 The Board has duly examined the Statutory Auditor's report to the accounts, which is self-explanatory.
-Clarifications, wherever necessary, have been included in the notes to accounts section of the Annual Report.
-Further, the Auditor's has not reported any fraud in terms of Section 143(12) of Companies Act, 2013.
+Clarifications, wherever necessary, have been included in the notes to financial statements section of the Annual Report.
+Further, during the year under review, the auditors have not reported any fraud in terms of Section 143(12) of Companies Act, 2013.